 Stage 2- Browning

 Once the beans have dried out they begin to brown (this usually happens around 150C/ 302F).
 The coffee bean begins to expand and it sheds its thin skin (the chaff).
 At the end of this stage you begin to hear the first crack.
 This occurs when the pressure inside the bean (from the build up of gases) is released.
 It sounds similar to popcorn popping.
 Light roasted coffee is usually stopped at or just after the first crack.
-These beans are a dark tan colour and typically have a bright acidity, hints of fruit, a light body and lack of bitterness.
+These beans are a dark tan color and typically have a bright acidity, hints of fruit, a light body and lack of bitterness.
 Origin flavors are more pronounced in a light roast, so if you are using single origin beans this is a great roast level to aim for.

 Stage 3- Development